-BLS data showed that employment of drafters is projected to decline by 3% from 2014-2024.
-Employment between drafting industries was anticipated to vary, with electrical and electronic drafters having the highest expected increase, at 5%.
-Architectural/civil drafters should expect a 3% decline, while mechanical drafters should expect a 7% decline in employment during the same time period.
+BLS data showed that employment of drafters is projected to show little or no change from 2018-2028.
+Employment between drafting industries was anticipated to vary, with electrical and electronic drafters having the highest expected increase, at 3%.
+Architectural/civil drafters should expect a 2% increase, while mechanical drafters should expect a 7% decline in employment during the same time period.

 Students with an interest in design technology can choose between the following programs: a Certificate in Computer-Aided Design, an Associate's Degree in Computer-Aided Design, and a Bachelor's Degree in Design and Technology.